 The order above (1-2-3) represents the priority for selecting projects for funding.
 Funding is for one year, with consideration for a second year upon submission of a formal application, which must include a progress report.

-For dates for our Year 9 Pilot & Feasibility Program and more information about applying: Click Here
+For our Pilot & Feasibility Program and more information about applying: Click Here

 For information about current and past projects Click Here